foundryvtt/dnd5e/wiki/Table-of-Contents.md

 #### `append` & `order` flags

 The `append` and `order` flags are used by `special` entries to control where they appear in the final list.
-The `append` flag specifies which chapter the special entry will be added to.
+The `append` flag specifies to which chapter the special entry will be added.
 If no `append` is provided, then a special entry will be added after all of the other chapters and appendices as a top-level entry.

 **Note**: The `append` flag corresponds to the absolute chapter position starting at `1`, so if you have 5 chapters and 2 appendices, the range of valid values will be 1–7, with 1–5 being the first through fifth chapter, and 6 & 7 being the first and second appendix.